 4 Signs Your Horse’s Shoes Don’t Fit

 If your horse is wearing the wrong size shoe, you will probably know it.
 A correctly fit horseshoe is shaped to the shape of the horse’s hoof.
 Signs the horse shoe does fit include:

-- You should not be able to see the edge of the metal horseshoe extending past the edge of the horse’s hoof (in this case, your horse is likely to “pull” this poorly fit shoe quickly, by stepping on the extended portion of the shoe with another hoof).
+- 🔴🚩 You should not be able to see the edge of the metal horseshoe extending past the edge of the horse’s hoof (in this case, your horse is likely to pull off this poorly fit shoe by stepping on the extended portion of the shoe with another hoof).

-- Another clue that your horse may be wearing the wrong size shoe is a horse that begins moving uncomfortably either immediately after or a day or two after a new pair of shoes are put on.
+- 🔴🚩 Another clue that your horse may be wearing the wrong size shoe is lameness.
+A horse that begins moving uncomfortably either immediately after or a day or two after a new pair of shoes are put on might have the wrong size horseshoes.
 While some soreness immediately after trimming is not a cause for alarm, outright lameness or tenderness that persists are red flags that the shoes may not be properly fit.

 The back of the shoe may stick out slightly from the heel, this is an acceptable practice for farriers and can help correct movement or help prevent shoes from being pulled.